Perspective | Phil Mickelson, a champion of comebacks and transformations, now has his greatest triumph

 It’s worth mentioning that Boros broke a record that Old Tom Morris had held for 101 years.
-Old Tom won the Open Championship — the only major that existed in 1867 — when he was 46.
+Old Tom won the British Open — the only major that existed in 1867 — when he was 46.
 Golf is, if nothing else, very old.

 But there’s much more to Mickelson’s victory on the Ocean Course at Kiawah Island than just the “old guys rule” cliche.

 It can be argued that no great player in history has been written off more often, and in more different ways, than Mickelson.
-He’s been on the public stage since he won the Northern Telecom Tucson Open as an amateur in 1991 while still a junior at Arizona State.
+He has been on the public stage since he won the Northern Telecom Open as an amateur in 1991 while still a junior at Arizona State.
 His arrival on the PGA Tour in 1992 was hyped as the arrival of a new golf savior.
 When he went eight months without winning, whispers began that maybe he wasn’t all that special.

 Then, early in 1993, he won in his San Diego hometown.
 He kept on winning, accumulating 22 wins on tour over the next 11-plus years.
 But he didn’t win a major in that span, although he came close a number of times.